STLNFTART/Arduino/README.md

 - Multi-finger hand model actuated by adaptive PD controllers with exponential memory kernels.
 - Quantum-inspired field module that modulates controller gains based on coherence estimates.
-- Vector sweep tooling to benchmark controller responses across theta values.
+- Vector sweep tooling to benchmark controller responses across theta, alpha, beta, and τ limits.
 - Rolling-average analytics and plotting powered by Pandas/Matplotlib (with optional stubs when the real libraries are unavailable).
 - Git submodule linkage to [`MotorHandPro`](https://github.com/STLNFTART/MotorHandPro) for